sgoeschl/freemarker-cli/README.md

 * Freemarker has no additional dependencies and things are just working

 While I love Apache Velocity (Apache Turbine anyone?)
 I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.

-The goal of `freemarker-cli` is to automate repeated transformation tasks which are too boring to be done manually and too simple to justify a script/program.

 # 3. Design Goals